 - Were you able to maintain stability throughout each movement without gaining or losing altitude, or changing heading?

 - Are you ready to increase the speed of the movements by applying more advanced techniques?

 - What can you work on to improve the movements or the stop?

-As you become comfortable controlling yourself in a sit flying position, moving forward and backward, you will progress on to the next skill, while doing so, continue to challenge yourself on this maneuver, increasing wind speed where it is appropriate to do so and begin flying fast movements and stronger stops.
+As you become comfortable controlling yourself in a Sit Flying position, moving forward and backward, you will progress on to the next skill.
+While doing so, continue to challenge yourself on this maneuver, increasing wind speed where it is appropriate to do so, flying faster movements and stronger stops.

 What skill level is next?

 Sit Fly Left / Right Turn

 Similar to the forward and backward movements, a basic knowledge of this skill will be understood as you progress through the neutral Sit Flying position.
 You will learn to control your upper and lower body to create balanced turns, starting and stopping on specific headings, and understanding how to control your extremities to generate the necessary power to rotate.